 Volunteering offers a young person the opportunity to engage with society and gain an understanding of the importance of their role within both their immediate and global community.
 It gives them the chance to connect with individuals and groups they may have previously overlooked or not been aware of, and to make a real difference to their world.
-Students should be driven by their interests and passions to direct this component; which could include helping the environment, younger children or participating in charity work.
+Students should be driven by their interests and passions to direct this component; this could include helping the environment, younger children or participating in charity work.
 This component is offered as an Authentic Learning subject at Year 9.
-Students wishing to complete the Duke of Edinburgh's Award should select the subject, Voluntary Service.
+Students wishing to complete the Duke of Edinburgh's Award should select Voluntary Service as an elective.